Osprey Talon 22

 Other Capacities of the Osprey Talon

 We tested the 22-liter version of the Talon, and Osprey offers the series in a wide range of capacities from a 6-liter lumbar pack all the way up to a 44-liter overnight bag.
 The 6-liter design has limited appeal—it’s a little on the large side for running and is much too small to use as your only hiking bag.
 But for day trips and travel, we like the Talon 11, which has a very similar top-loading design and pocket layout.
-Stepping up to the 33- and 44-liter versions get you a top lid and the largest-capacity bag includes a zippered access to the main compartment.
-All five fit into a specific niche in the hiking and backpacking market, but we think the Talon 22 (and women’s Tempest 20 outlined below) have the widest appeal.
+Stepping up to the 26, 33, 36, and 44-liter versions get you a top lid, and the largest-capacity bag includes a zippered access to the main compartment.
+Rounding out the collection, Osprey recently released the Talon Pro in 20- and 30-liter variations, which are nearly identical to the standard packs but trim a bit of weight.
+All capacities fit into a specific niche in the hiking and backpacking market, but we think the Talon 22 (and women’s Tempest 20 outlined below) are the most versatile and have the widest appeal.

 Women’s-Specific Osprey Tempest

-As we mentioned above, the Talon is a men’s pack, but Osprey makes the same design in a women’s-specific model called the Tempest.
+As we mentioned above, the Talon is a men’s or unisex pack, but Osprey makes the same design in a women’s-specific model called the Tempest.
 Aside from a 2-liter difference in capacity, smaller available torso sizes, and unique colorways, the Tempest 20 essentially is an identical design to the Talon 22 tested here.
-Like the men’s versions, the women’s Tempest series is offered in a range of capacities and designs, including a 6-liter waist pack and 9, 30, and 40-liter packs that cost the same as their men’s counterparts.
+Like the men’s versions, the women’s Tempest series is offered in a range of capacities and designs, including a 6-liter waist pack and 9, 24, 30, 34, and 40-liter packs that cost the same as their men’s counterparts.
+And finally, lighter Pro models are available in 18- and 28-liter options.

 What We Like